Visual Analytics for Understanding Software Development History Through Git Metadata Analysis

 Please visit our Github repository.

 - Youngtaek Kim, Jaeyoung Kim, Hyeon Jeon, Young-Ho Kim, Hyunjoo Song, Bohyoung Kim, and Jinwook Seo, Githru: Visual Analytics for Understanding Software Development History Through Git Metadata Analysis, [PDF], IEEE Transactions on Visualization and Computer Graphics (TVCG) (Proc.
-IEEE VIS VAST 2020)
+IEEE VIS 2020)

 - Youngtaek Kim, Hyeon Jeon, Kiroong Choe, Hyunjoo Song, Bohyoung Kim, and Jinwook Seo, "Interactive Visualization for Exploring Information Fragments in Software Repositories", [PDF], 14th IEEE Pacific Visualization Symposium (PacificVis '21)